Fay Alice Vogt Erickson

 When you drove up to their two-story white framed house you entered their kitchen through their porch.
 There was no fence around the house and like many farm houses of the time there was a 'front' door on one side of the house that went directly into the parlor/living room.
 This was considered the formal front door, however, I don't think anyone ever used that door.
 You always came through the front porch door.
 They had a cream separator in that enclosed porch that we always walked past as we entered their kitchen which I thought was an odd looking thing to have on their porch.

 There was one bedroom on the main floor, the main living room with an oak round table and chairs at one end, the parlor stove at the other end and the kitchen on other side of the house.
-The attic upstairs was used for storage by the time I was around in the 1950's and in the late 50's an indoor bathroom was added next to the kitchen.
+The attic upstairs was used for storage by the time I was around in the 1950's.
+In the late 50's an indoor bathroom was added next to the kitchen.

 On their kitchen wall was a small framed lithograph of a man on a pennyfarthing high-wheel bicycle (aka bone shaker bicycle) riding on a road (original would have been the Currier & Ives 1869 print "The Velocipede.")

-There was also a "Last Supper" lithograph on one of the walls in the parlor/living room.
-(Note: Betty's and Axel's parents also had the "Last Supper" print by Leonardo da Vinci in their parlors.)
+The "Last Supper" lithograph was on one of the walls in the parlor/living room.
+(Note: Both Betty's and Axel's parents also had the "Last Supper" print by Leonardo da Vinci in their parlors.)

 The "Last Supper" lithograph was also on one of the walls in the parlor/living room.
 (Note: Betty's and Axel's parents also had the "Last Supper" print by Leonardo da Vinci in their parlors.)